Chris Barrett (filmmaker)

 Chris Barrett (born July 24, 1982, in Bryn Mawr, Pennsylvania) is an American Internet entrepreneur, film director, spokesperson, and author who is featured in the 2004 Sundance award winning documentary The Corporation and its 2020 sequel The New Corporation: The Unfortunately Necessary Sequel.

 Early life and background

 Barrett grew up in Haddonfield, New Jersey, and graduated 2001 from Haddonfield Memorial High School in 2001.
 Barrett attended Pepperdine University.

 Career

-First Corporately Sponsored College Student
+First corporately sponsored college student

 Barrett launched his entrepreneurial career in high school, during a national search for a corporation to sponsor his college education.
 In exchange for college tuition, Barrett was willing to be a company's “spokesguy” and wear clothes with the sponsors' logo on them.
 The inspiration for this came after Chris saw a TV commercial featuring professional golfer and Nike spokesperson Tiger Woods wearing a Nike logo on his hat.

 Barrett became the first corporately sponsored college student, when he was named a financial responsibility spokesperson for the credit card company First USA, which was owned by BankOne.
 The corporate sponsorship announcement happened on NBC's The Today Show in June 2001.